2014-15 6th Division Teen Court volunteers and staff in the Jack Jones Juvenile Justice Center.

 Teenage court volunteers

-The court distributes information to Jefferson and Lincoln County Schools seeking teenage volunteers who submit this form to the court.
+The court distributes information to Jefferson and Lincoln County Schools seeking teenage volunteers who submit this application form to the court.
 The court then selects a pool of volunteers to fill the required Teen Court positions.

 Teen Court volunteers go through an extensive training program and agree to serve for one year.
 During the year, volunteers rotate through court positions as much as possible.